eflautt/ga-data-science/lessons/lesson-03/readme.md

 <a name="demo"></a>
 ## Demo: Determining the distribution of your data (15 mins)
-Instructors should use the file "lesson-3-demo" for this section.
-Walk through each section in the notebook in order.
+> Instructor Note: Use the [lesson-3-demo](./code/lesson-3-demo.ipynb) for this section.
+Walk through each section of the notebook in order.

 <a name="guidedpractice2"></a>
 ## Guided Practice: Is this skewed?
 (10 mins)
-Walk through images of normal, skewed, sigmod etc distributions have students stand up and vote on the types.
-Instructor note- Use your own work or the images in the asset folder.
+Walk through images of normal, skewed, sigmod (etc) distributions.
+Stand up and vote on the types.

+> Instructor note: Use your own work or the images in the asset folder.

-After each discuss methods of correcting the issue.
+After each image, discuss methods of correcting the issue.

 For example:

-Skewed? discuss centering on the mean or median
+- Skewed? discuss centering on the mean or median
-Not smooth? log transformations
+- Not smooth? log transformations
-Sigmodial? that's a feature- use logistic regression!
+- Sigmodial? that's a feature- use logistic regression!

 <a name="introduction3"></a>
 ## Variable Types (5 min)
-1. continuous
-2. categorical

-Continous variables are things such as height, income, etc.
+1. Continuous: Continous variables are things such as: height, income, etc.

-Categorical variables are things such as race, gender, paint colors, movie titles
+2. Categorical: Categorical variables are things such as: race, gender, paint colors, movie titles, etc

+We'll discuss these more in future lessons.

 <a name="demo2"></a>